 There’s no homeowner in this world who loves sharing their living spaces with mice.
-However, at some point in this life you will probably have to deal with them.
+However, at some point in this life you will probably have to deal with it.

 During summer, mice have no problem in “building” their house in barns, attics, or elsewhere in the garden, but when the weather cools down a bit, they will weasel their way into your home.
 For this reason, you have to take preventive methods in keeping them away from your home.